TangibleDisplay/twiz/examples/bricka/readme.md

 ### usage

 ```
-python brica.py
+python bricka.py
 ```

-brica expects messages on port 1200, on the /head osc address and in the format
+bricka expects messages on port 12000, on the /head osc address and in the format

 ```
 double,double